mickybanks7/portfolio-website/README.md

 To run this website locally, you'll need to have the following installed:

-- Any Code Editor Or Maybe A Notepad
+- Any Code Editor Or Maybe A Notepad++

 Once you have these installed, you can clone this repository to your local machine using the following command: